robrwo/Plack-Middleware-Greylist/README.md

 This does not try and enforce any consistency or block overlapping netblocks.
 It trusts [Net::IP::Match::Trie](https://metacpan.org/pod/Net%3A%3AIP%3A%3AMatch%3A%3ATrie) to handle any overlapping or conflicting network ranges, or to specify exceptions for larger blocks.

+Some search engine robots may not respect HTTP 429 responses, and will treat these as errors.
+You may want to make an exception for trusted networks that gives them a higher rate than the default.

 # SOURCE

 The development version is on github at [https://github.com/robrwo/Plack-Middleware-Greylist-](https://github.com/robrwo/Plack-Middleware-Greylist-)